Bailout Stigma: Government Bailout and Stigma

 \section{Government Bailout and Stigma}

 We now turn to the two-period game whose timeline is depicted in Figure \ref{fig:timeline2}.
-We continue to assume that the government offer is above the laissez-faire price: $p_g > p_0$.
-Otherwise, there is only a trivial equilibrium in which the laissez-faire outcome prevails, with no firms accepting the government offer.
+We continue to assume that the government offer is above the {\it laissez-faire} price: $p_g > p_0$.
+Otherwise, there is only a trivial equilibrium in which the {\it laissez-faire} outcome prevails, with no firms accepting the government offer.

 We begin by analyzing the structure of a possible equilibrium.
-We focus on the equilibrium that is obtained in the limit as the relative weight $\delta<1$ for the $t = 2$ payoff approaches 1.\footnote{The assumption of $\delta < 1$ is meant to capture the fact that even though the reputational consequence of accepting a bailout may be important, its effect does not outweigh the direct payoff consequence of the decision, which appears to be first-order.
-Further, the reputational impact attached to bailouts does not usually persist after the financial crises.
-For instance, the total TARP bank funds outstanding, after the launch of TARP in October 2008, reached peak at \$235.3 billion in February 2009, but sharply decreased to \$80.4 billion in January 2010 (go to \url{https://www.treasury.gov/initiatives/financial-stability/reports/Pages/TARP-Tracker.aspx} for more details).
-This observation indicates that the banks, after having joined TARP during 2007-2009 Great Recession, had little trouble in funding at the markets after the crisis was over. }
+We focus on the equilibrium obtained in the limit as the relative weight $\delta<1$ for the $t = 2$ payoff approaches 1.\footnote{The assumption of $\delta < 1$ is meant to capture the fact that even though the reputational consequence of accepting a bailout may be important, its effect does not outweigh the direct payoff consequence of the decision, which appears to be first-order.
+Further, the reputational impact attached to bailouts does not usually persist after the financial crisis resolves.
+For instance, the total outstanding TARP bank funds, after the launch of TARP in October 2008, reached their peak at \$235.3 billion in February 2009, but sharply decreased to \$80.4 billion in January 2010 (go to \url{https://www.treasury.gov/initiatives/financial-stability/reports/Pages/TARP-Tracker.aspx} for more details).
+This observation indicates that the banks, after having joined TARP during 2007-2009 Great Recession, had little trouble securing funding through the market after the crisis was over. }